Drinking and Driving (aka "DUI") Offences

 Have a permanents criminal record

-What Happens After I Get Charged?
+What Happens After I Get Charged with a DUI?

 Your license will be administratively suspended for a period of 90 days;